salesforcecli/plugin-auth/messages/sfdxurl.store.md

 authorize an org using an SFDX auth URL stored within a file The SFDX auth URL must have the format "%s".
 NOTE: The SFDX auth URL uses the "force" protocol, and not "http" or "https".
 Also, the "instanceUrl" inside the SFDX auth URL doesn't include the protocol ("https://").

 You have three options when creating the auth file.
-The easiest option is to redirect the output of the `sfdx force:org:display --verbose --json` command into a file.
+The easiest option is to redirect the output of the `sfdx org:display --verbose --json` command into a file.
 For example, using an org you have already authorized:

-    $ sfdx force:org:display -u <OrgUsername> --verbose --json > authFile.json
+    $ <%= config.bin %> <%= command.id %> org:display -o <OrgUsername> --verbose --json > authFile.json
-    $ sfdx auth:sfdxurl:store -f authFile.json
+    $ <%= config.bin %> <%= command.id %> -f authFile.json

 The resulting JSON file contains the URL in the sfdxAuthUrl property inside of a results object.
-NOTE: The `force:org:display --verbose` command displays the refresh token only for orgs authorized with the web server flow, and not the JWT bearer flow.
+NOTE: The `org:display --verbose` command displays the refresh token only for orgs authorized with the web server flow, and not the JWT bearer flow.

 You can also create a JSON file that has a top-level property named sfdxAuthUrl whose value is the auth URL.
 Finally, you can create a normal text file that includes just the URL and nothing else.